djalbat/yapp/README.md

 *Please note that Yapp is currently in beta, as the grammars are still under development.
 There is also a short wait for the package name to become available.
 If you are interested in contributing to Yapp, in particular to its grammars, see the contribution section below.*

-Yapp is a fully fledged pretty printer, meant for code listings, that can also double as a simple code editor.
-It has advanced functionality to not only tokenise and parse code, but also to post-process the parse tree.
+Yapp is a fully fledged pretty printer, meant for code listings, that can also double as a code editor.
+It has advanced functionality to not only tokenise and parse code, but also to post-process it.
 This allows for a degree of refinement in syntax highlighting that rivals commercial editors.

 ![JavaScript](https://github.com/djalbat/yapp/blob/master/assets/javascript.png)
 ![JSON](https://github.com/djalbat/yapp/blob/master/assets/json.png)
 ![XML](https://github.com/djalbat/yapp/blob/master/assets/xml.png)

 ## Installation